innolitics/rdm/rdm/init_files/documents/software_plan.md

     - Check that all of the tests have been run.
     - Confirm that there is enough detail to recreate the test environment.
-    - Confirm that that the overall test-run result is consistent with the [Test Plan](#test-plan).
+    - Confirm that that the overall test-run result is consistent with the [Testing Plan](#testing-plan).

 **Comments:**

 [[:Note that we combine our integration and system testing into one activity.
 We presume that if our integration tests and system tests are passing, no new problems were introduced, per 62304:9.7.d.
 We also do not distinguish regression tests from tests used for new materiel; we run all of the tests for each release.
 Therefore, there is no explicit need for regression tests as required in 62304:5.6.6.
 If the test suite grows very long regression testing may be added in the future.]]

-{# TODO: address traceability from software items to software system tests; see 62304:5.1.1.c #}

 ## Release - Final Verification